almasri3/almasri.github.io/_pages/about.md

 Welcome!

 My name is Nasir Almasri.
 I’m a Mellon Fellow in Peace & Justice Studies at Wellesley College.
 I received my PhD in Political Science from MIT in 2024 and previously held appointments at Harvard Kennedy School, Boston University, and the Middle East Institute.

 My research sits at the intersection of comparative politics and security studies, bridging positivist social science and critical theory.
 I focus on the Global South and have conducted extensive fieldwork across the Middle East and North Africa.
 My work has been published in _Perspectives on Politics_, _Contention_, and _PS: Political Science & Politics_.
+I am also a member of the Board of Editors for the Journal of Global South Studies.

 Feel free to check out my CV or get in touch.